unfoldedcircle/integration-denonavr/README.md

 - Device discovery is using
   the [Simple Device Discovery Protocol](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) (SSDP) to find a network receiver.
-    - Unfortunately this doesn’t work anymore for all models.
-If your receiver cannot be found when it is turned on, a manual setup with the IP address of the receiver is required.
-In this case, please either configure a static IP address in your receiver, or use a DHCP IP reservation in your router / DHCP server.
+    - Unfortunately, this doesn’t work anymore for all models.
+If your receiver cannot be found when it is turned on, a manual setup with the IP address or hostname of the receiver is required.
+In this case, please either configure a static IP address in your receiver or use a DHCP IP reservation in your router / DHCP server.
 - Telnet might be limited to one client connection only, depending on AVR model.
     - Older models only support a single connection.
 That means, if you have multiple Remotes that only one is able to use Telnet.
 If the AVR is already controlled by another system, for example your smart home controller, then the Remote can’t use Telnet anymore.
     - We have successfully tested multiple Telnet connections on newer AVR-X models.
-      Unfortunately there’s no official documentation, which models support multiple connections.
+      Unfortunately, there’s no official documentation, which models support multiple connections.
 One has to try out if it works or not.
 - A cold start of the AVR can take up to a minute or longer until it is reachable on the network and can be controlled by this integration.
   Please keep this in mind when using a smart power switch to completely power off the AVR.
-For example when using an activity to control the smart power switch, it requires a longer delay to send the AVR power-on command.
+For example, when using an activity to control the smart power switch, it requires a longer delay to send the AVR power-on command.
 - HEOS control is not supported.